June in the Garden

 - Cut down on watering of indoor plants in the cooler weather.

-- Feed flowering indoor plants fortnightly with a liquid fertilizer and water when needed.
+- Feed flowering indoor plants fortnightly with a liquid fertiliser and water when needed.

 - The beautiful and dainty Cyclamen is flowering now.
 In shades of pink, red and white, it will add colour and warmth indoors or outside on a well-protected patio.